zhaodice/proxmox-ve-anti-detection/README.md

  | Encrypt | Safegine Shielden | ☑️   |

 ‼️ There are games cannot run under this environment but I am not sure whether qemu has been detected, because the game doesn't say "Virtual machine detected" specifically.

-And this game (https://durin-ro.com/download) uses a unknown detection ,shows "Sorry, this application cannot run under virtual machine"
 If you have any clue, feel free to tell me :)

 Issue : https://github.com/zhaodice/proxmox-ve-anti-detection/issues/2 (resolved)